tryscer/flock/Book/Flock-Music.md

 ​	“It’s something that we learned a while back, and it helps with…”
 ​	“Who’s *we*?
 Helps with *what*?”
 ​	“You’ll see.”
-​	I kissed her head and took a small step back and held out my hand, palm outstretched.
+​	I kissed her forehead.
+I took a small step back and held out my hand, palm outstretched.
 She did the same, looking expectant.
 I took a small step forward and our hands were almost touching.
 ​	“What do we do now?”
 Alice said.
 "This is exciting."
 ​	“If you feel ready,” I said, “lean in.”
 ​	Our fingertips were searching for each other, and every time they bumped into one another I felt electric currents in my hand.
 Finally our fingers aligned.
 Then, without talking about it, our gazes were aligned, too.